American Heart Association

 In 2017, the NFL expanded its scope of the Crucial Catch platform to engage and impact more communities through the message of early detection and prevention.

-As part of the Steelers’ breast cancer awareness activities, players who have a loved one affected by the disease serve as chefs at the “Cooking and Eating for a Healthy Life” class at Magee Women’s Hospital of UPMC.
-In attendance are breast cancer survivors who enjoy the players’ efforts in the kitchen.
+As part of the Steelers’ breast cancer awareness activities, players who have a loved one affected by the disease serve as chefs at the “Cooking and Eating for a Healthy Life” class at UPMC Magee-Womens Hospital.
+In attendance are breast cancer survivors and their families who enjoy the players’ efforts in the kitchen.

 Members of the Zeta Tau Alpha sorority distribute breast cancer information at GameDay Live before the breast cancer awareness game.